 home page ?

-How many times have you heard idiocies like:
+How many times have you heard nonsense like:

 'Poetry comes from one's soul'